 Older Young Adult/ New Adult Books for Teens to Learn About Indian Culture

 An imaginative retelling of the life of Lilavati, an ancient Indian woman mathematician. [young adult, ages 13 and up]

 Born Confused by Tanuja Desai Hidier

-A lyrical written story, examining the lives of second generation South Asian Indian Americans who feel caught between cultures as they search for their identities. [young adult, ages 14 and up]
+A lyrically written story, examining the lives of second-generation South Asian Indian Americans who feel caught between cultures as they search for their identities. [young adult, ages 14 and up]

 Written in the Stars by Aisha Saeed

 Naila, a Pakistani American girl, fights against familial expectations as she carves out her future. [young adult, ages 14 and up]

 God Loves Hair by Vivek Shraya.
 Searing autobiographical vignettes about growing up, written in the voice of a second generation Indian Canadian teen who is gay. [young adult, ages 15 and up]